Rams upset Seahawks in NFC wild card playoffs

 The Los Angeles Rams delivered the first upset of the playoffs on Saturday with a victory over the Seattle Seahawks on the road, 30-20.
 It’s their first playoff win since their Super Bowl run a couple of seasons ago.

 It was all about the defense for the Rams.
 Los Angeles sacked Seahawks quarterback Russell Wilson five times and recorded one interception in the win.
-Aaron Donald and Leonard Floyd each had two sacks and Morgan Fox had the other.
+Aaron Donald and Leonard Floyd each had two sacks, and Morgan Fox had the other.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM